-Registration for Fall 2020 Classes will open at the end of July
+Registration for Fall 2020 classes is now open

 We have a variety of services to help meet the needs of your children